SuxinL/Notes/Knowledge/engineering/electronics/software/Android/notification/android_notification_system.md

                     A(APP)
                     O(OS)

-                    A -->|notification request| O --> N[/notification presentation/]
+                    A -->|notification request| O
                     ```
                 - mode
                     - whole process
-                        1. EVENT_OCCUR: An event occurs inside an APP.
+                        1. Event: An event occurs inside an APP.
-                        2. APP_CHECK: If notification is enabled for this type of event, then the APP send a notification request to the OS.
+                        2. App check: The APP checks if the notification is enabled for this type of event
+                        3. Send: if enabled then the APP sends a notification request to the OS.
-                        1. CHANNEL_CHECK: The OS decides which presentations are enabled for this request.
-                        2. MODE_CHECK: The OS checks the current system mode for additional filters.
+                        4. Os check: The OS checks the presentation config for this request.
-                        3. DISPLAY: The finally allowed presentations are displayed.
+                        5. Display: The finally notification is displayed.

+- APP
+    - channels
+        - event types
+- OS
+    - body
+        - components
             - notification presentation
+            - configs
+                - APPs
+                    - channels
+            - system mode
+        - management
+            - data transfer
+                ```mermaid
+                flowchart LR
+                subgraph I
+                    C(channel config)
+                    M(system mode)

+                    C---|intersection|M
+                end
+                P(final presentation)

+                I -->|determine| P
+                ```
+- notification presentation
     - body
-        - types
+        - component
             - vision
                 - notification drawer
                 - status bar